What is a clarinet

 - Weight: 476 gr.

-Startone has been a benchmark in the manufacture of very inexpensive instruments for beginners and this is a clear example of that.
-Its features are basic both in design and materials, but the sound is not bad for a student to get started without much investment.
-Let’s get to know this proposal, which is undoubtedly one of the best when the budget is not our main ally.
+Startone has been a benchmark in the manufacture of very affordable instruments for beginners and this is a clear example of that.
+Its features are basic both in design and materials, but the sound is adequate enough for a student to get started without breaking the bank.
+Let's take a closer look.

-Unlike the clarinets described above, which are made of granadillo wood, this Startone proposal has a body completely made of high-density ABS.
-In general, ABS is used for cheap instruments, although this does not imply that they are unusable or that it is not worth buying an instrument made of this material.
-In fact, ABS is more resistant to shocks and is more elastic than wood.
+Unlike the clarinets described above, which are made of granadillo wood, this one has a body completely made of high-density ABS.
+In general, ABS is used for cheap instruments, although this doesn't imply that they are unusable or are a bad investment.
+In fact, ABS is more resistant to shocks and more flexible than wood.

-As for the mechanics, it is made of high-gloss, type 2 silver-plated nickel silver, the same quality of nickel silver used in the Thomann GCL-422 MKII Bb.
+As for the mechanics, it's made of high-gloss, type 2 silver-plated nickel silver, the same quality of nickel silver used in the Thomann GCL-422 MKII Bb.
 To close the body joints, the company opted for synthetic cork, just like the Yamaha YCL-457II-20 clarinet.
 In other words, the only cost reduction is in the ABS of the body.
-Everything else is used in more expensive proposals.
+Everything else is the same as other more expensive pieces.

-Again we have a soprano clarinet tuned to B flat but with a significant difference in the key system.
-It follows the Boehm system, which happens to be the most widely used in orchestras in Europe because it is more in keeping with the chamber tradition and not because it is better or worse than the German system.
+Again, we have a soprano clarinet tuned to B flat but with a significant difference in the key system.
+It follows the Boehm system.

 It consists of 17 keys and 5 rings with two types of barrels of 5.8 cm and 6 cm.
 This means greater sonic versatility and a dynamic response that conforms to the standards of certain musical styles.

 The key action is suitable for students and this has been expressed by several users who find the keystrokes pleasant.
-However, for fast passages it is important to perform preventive maintenance and to grease the system well before use.
+However, for fast passages it's important to perform preventive maintenance and to grease the system well before use.

-Its seventeen keys and two lamps are of very good quality and can facilitate the grouping to some extent.
+Its seventeen keys and two lamps are of very good quality and can facilitate grouping to some extent.
 However, there are several things you will not find, such as the trill, B flat, E flat and F keys.
-This can be a problem for beginners but it is also a benefit because it will require more dedication.
+This can be a problem for beginners but it's also a benefit because it will require more dedication.

-Otherwise, the notes are bright and with great volume, as well as the transition between passages is gentle.
-The simplicity of the key system does not represent a problem to execute techniques such as the trill because you only have to practice to achieve it.
+Otherwise, the notes are bright and with great volume, and the transition between passages is gentle.
+The simplicity of the key system doesn't prevent the execution of techniques such as the trill because you only have to practice to achieve it.

 This is one of the best options for those who aspire to start in the world of music as students of the clarinet.
 The construction is solid and the material is quite resistant.
 The Boehm system will allow you to develop your skills with the compositions common to most orchestras in Europe.

-The only downside is the lack of sonic nuances, but sometimes we can’t be so lazy as to expect the instrument to do most of the work.
-If you want to buy a decent clarinet for a really low price, the Startone SCL- 65 Bb will not disappoint you.
+The only downside is the lack of sonic nuances, but sometimes we can't expect the instrument to do most of the work.
+If you want to buy a decent clarinet for a really affordable price, the Startone SCL- 65 Bb will not disappoint you.
 Interested?
-Check it out at the best price at Thomann.
+Check out the best deal at Thomann.

 Yamaha YCL-255 S Clarinet

-Almost all of their materials are cheap and do not justify the price.
+Almost all of the materials are cheap and do not justify the price.